Testing and Assessment

 What is psychological testing?

-Psychological testing (also called assessment or evaluation) is the process of doing a deep dive into a person's history and lens in order to answer the referral question.
+Psychological testing (also called assessment or evaluation) is the process of doing a deep dive into a person's history and relationships with themselves and others in order to answer the referral question.
 This process is similar to doing detective work to understand "why am I like this?"

 What is involved in doing an assessment?